torrejonv/teranode/docs/architecture/architecture.md

 4. **Block Validation Service**: This component is responsible for validating new blocks.
 It checks if a block complies with the network's consensus rules.
 After the blockchain server processes a block (Block Found), it will interact with this service to ensure that the block is valid before finalizing it in the blockchain.

 Note - The Block model described in the [UBSV Data Model](#ubsv-data-model) section applies to the internal block model within the UBSV node.
-The blockchain service stores blocks in the original Bitcoin format, which is the same as the legacy BSV format.
+The blockchain service stores blocks in the BTC format, which is the same as the historical BSV format.

 The system is designed to maintain the blockchain's integrity by ensuring that all blocks are properly assembled, validated, and stored.
 It enables other services and participants in the network to interact with the blockchain, request data, and understand the current state of the network for further actions like mining.